anas-abbadi09/Control-System-Training-Program/README.md

-Linux Command Line
+# Linux Command Line

-1. Introduction to the Linux Command Line
+## 1. Introduction to the Linux Command Line

-   Welcome to the Linux command line (shell, terminal, or console)—a powerful text-based interface.
+Welcome to the Linux command line (shell/terminal/console)—a powerful text-based interface.
 While GUIs are user-friendly, the CLI offers unmatched power, flexibility, and speed, making it essential for developers, sysadmins, and power users.

 **Why the Command Line Matters:**